 Main Rhetorical Analysis Tips

 You’ve finished writing your text, but it’s too early to relax.
 You still have to read some useful information on how to write a rhetorical analysis essay.
 If you have at least 5 minutes before the exam is over, you can use them in order to make your essay as perfect as possible.
 Here comes the detailed checklist going through which any writer will have a great opportunity to raise his essay’s quality!

 Do not overload your rhetorical essay with unnecessary information.
 The introductory paragraph and conclusion should be the shortest parts.
 The best size would be around 500-750 words (if the teacher did not mention word count in the requirements).

 Use all diversity of your vocabulary.
-It is a good way to get some additional points from your professor.
+It is a good way to get some additional grades from your professor.
 It will show you as a well-skilled student who can write in different ways and can meet all requirements.

-Don’t consider this point dull.
+Don’t consider this statement dull.
 It may seem too obvious, but nobody, including course professor, likes to read a text with grammar and punctuation errors.
 Check your text for any problems with sentence structure.
 Alternate long and short sentences with smart balance.
 Try to avoid all kinds of abbreviations.

 Rhetorical Analysis Essay Example:

 It will be better to use Present Tense in your rhetorical essay.
 It is an unspoken rule for academic assignments.
 Just make sure that you build your arguments in the present tense, and you’ll avoid any confusions.
 Besides, it makes the reader of the writing piece feel like all happens at the exact moment.